-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Women's land rights need to be at heart of tenure reforms to help eradicate poverty
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Women's land rights need to be at heart of tenure reforms to help eradicate poverty

 By Ruth Meinzen-Dick, Agnes Quisumbing, Cheryl Doss and Sophie Theis